The Black History Month Story for Children . . .

 But the fact that it can be used, just as it is, in an elementary school classroom is a sign that it is seriously underdeveloped.
 Like any decent myth, it is rooted in a truth that helps us make sense of a complicated world and encourages us to be better people.
 Simultaneously, however, it limits our attention, making it difficult to notice the many, many things it does not address: The true horrors of slavery.
 The systemic violence–the terrorism–of a hundred years of Jim Crow.1

 Along the way, we reduce Dr. King and many, many others to milquetoast versions of themselves, ignoring their prophetic call for social justice and pretending that they simply wanted us to play nice with each other while maintaining the social status quo.
 Dr. King fought for an end to segregation, and for the right to vote, but he also fought for economic justice and opposed many U.S. foreign policies, positions we no longer like to talk about.
 On April 4, 1968, the day Dr. King was assassinated in Memphis, he was in town to support a labor strike by garbage collectors who were fighting for a living wage, an income that would enable them to support their families and live with dignity.
-Very few White Americans supported Dr. King when he was alive, and if he were with us still, there is no reason to believe that he would be any more popular today than he was back then.
+Very few White Americans supported Dr. King when he was alive, and if he were with us still, there is no reason to believe that he would be any more popular today than he was then.